 Processor numbers for the Intel® Atom™ processor family are categorized by a four-digit numerical sequence.
 Server class Intel® Atom™ processors have an alpha prefix of C.

 The latest Intel® Xeon® processor numbering system is an alpha numeric representation of product line, product family, and version.
-An "L" suffix will be used to identify a low power processor.
+Where applicable, an alpha suffix appears at the end of the processor name, which represents the processor line.
 The version number will not be used in the first processor generation.

 Intel® Xeon® and Intel® Itanium® processor numbers are categorized in four digit numerical sequences, and may have an alpha prefix to indicate power and performance.